protostork/micro-tojour/README.md

 ## Default tojour keybindings

-You can force restore these any time (and make a backup of your old bindings, in case any hotkeys clash), with the micro `Ctrl-e` command `tojour.setupbinding`.
+You can force restore these any time (and make a backup of your old bindings, in case any hotkeys clash), with the micro `Ctrl-e` command `tojour.setupbindingforce`.

 - "Alt-,": "PreviousTab",
 - "Alt--": "lua:tojour.cmdSidepaneResizeDown",